Romambo/JCSDK_DocumentFile/unity_Document.md

              ADThirdParty_SDK ：    Some libraries about advertising platforms
              MS_SDK ： 		           About our own JCSDK library

-       2. Access related APIs, see iOS_UnityBridge for details
+       2. Access related ads APIs and callback Apis

+          You can see the following "SDK access process and configuration" and "Advertising interface callback API and use" to implement it yourself.We also provide cs files, you can refer to "iOS_UnityBridge"

        3. Xcode configuration